 The ArabLit Story Prize is an award for the best short stories, in any genre, newly translated from Arabic into English.
-Translators must have rights to the work, and translations must have been previously unpublished.
+Translators must have secured rights to the work, and translations must have been previously unpublished.

 Stories will be judged primarily on the quality of the translated work as a thing-in-itself, although translators must also submit the Arabic original, as this must be a translation, not a loose adaptation nor a work written originally in English.